iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/validators.md

 ### Proper Referencing

-Since only validation blocks are important for the consensus for IOTA 2.0, epoch committee members use a hybrid tip selection algorithm:
+Since only validation blocks are important for the consensus for IOTA 2.0, epoch committee members use a [tip selection algorithm](consensus/tip-selection-algorithm.md) with an increased number of parents:

-- Referencing latest validation blocks: to improve confirmation time, it is important to reference all the latest validation blocks within the adopted slot commitment chain.
-- Uniform tip selection algorithm: committee members should pick up and reference not only validation blocks but choose uniformly at random `blockMaxParent` eligible blocks in their tip pool.
+- Uniform tip selection algorithm: committee members should select uniformly at random `blockTypeValidatorMaxParent` eligible blocks in their tip pool as strong parents.

 ### Correct Voting

-The opinion that a validation block expresses through different references should be aligned with the preferred reality of the block issuer.
+The opinion that a validation block expresses through different [references](consensus/preliminaries.md#block-references) should be aligned with the [preferred reality](consensus/preliminaries.md#reality) of the block issuer.
 For instance, the block should not represent a vote for two transactions that are conflicting with each other.
 In the latter case, the vote of the issuer is not counted in the consensus protocol.

 ### Regular Committing to Slots

 Committee members should commit to a slot once the slot becomes committable.
-This ensures that the slot commitment chain is consistently updated and finalization functions properly.
+This ensures that the [slot commitment chain](consensus/preliminaries.md#slot-commitment-chain) is consistently updated and [finalization](consensus/consensus-flags.md#finalization-flag) functions properly.

 ## Rewards and Incentives

 Well-performing validators are eligible for Mana rewards.
 Let $R(s)$ denote the target reward for a slot $s$ in epoch $e$.
-The rewards $R_i(s)$ to an epoch-$`e`$ committee member $i$ for slot $s$ are calculated as follows
+The rewards $R_i(s)$ to an epoch-$e$ committee member $i$ for slot $s$ are calculated as follows

 $$
 R_i(s) = \dfrac{R(s)}{1+\alpha}\left(\dfrac{L_i(e) + D_{i}(e)}{L(e) + D(e)}+\alpha \dfrac{L_i(e)}{L(e)}\right)\varphi_i